Azerbaijan International University

 Azerbaijan International University (Azərbaycan Beynəlxalq Universiteti) was a private university located in Baku, Azerbaijan.
 Founded in 1997, it had more than 6000 students and 268 faculty members.
 Graduate programs included Schools of Medicine, Dentistry, Pharmacology, Economics, Education, and Law.

-The university granted bachelor's, master's and Ph.D degrees, and became a corresponding member of International Personnel Academy of UNESCO (Kiev) in 1999.
+The university granted bachelor's, master's and Ph.D. degrees, and became a corresponding member of International Personnel Academy of UNESCO (Kyiv) in 1999.
 On 30 August 2010, the Ministry of Education issued a decree annulling the license of the Azerbaijan International University.

 Corruption trial and shutting down

 An official of the Ministry of Education announced on 24 June 2008 that law violations had been detected following an investigation and seven programs of study had been shut down.
 In May 2008, the student football team of the university was excluded from the all-state amateur student football championship for submitting forged student transcripts and identification cards for the players who in fact were not registered students of the Azerbaijan International University.
 In August 2008, the then Minister of Education Misir Mardanov voiced concerns over the functioning procedures of the university, namely its alleged student admission in contravention of the official state admission examination.
 Head of the State Students Admission Commission Maleyka Abbaszadeh confirmed that a preliminary investigation revealed 118 bachelor's students who had been admitted first-hand by the university in one year alone without being put through a unified state exam.
 Two high-ranking employees of the university responsible for student admission were charged with bribery.
 They admitted in court that they had accepted bribes from prospective students ranging from 1,000 to 5,000 US dollars to admit them in the university.
 The university was barred from admitting new students in 2009 and 2010, due to the "results of the past investigations."
-Finally on 30 August 2010, the Ministry of Education issued a decree annulling the license of the Azerbaijan State University.
+Finally, on 30 August 2010, the Ministry of Education issued a decree annulling the license of the Azerbaijan State University.
 All remaining students were transferred to nine other institutions.
 Rector Elshad Abdullayev disagreed with the Ministry's decision, claiming that the university had received a four-year license in 2007 and that it could not have been simply revoked, but only expire.

 Lawyer Aslan Ismayilov who offered his free services to the former AIU students who had been legally admitted and were willing to transfer to other universities described the Azerbaijan International University as a "disgrace to education."
-He expressed an opinion that the corruption activities of Elshad Abdullayev had been well known but concealed due to his "good connections."
+He expressed an opinion that the corruption activities of Elshad Abdullayev had been well-known but concealed due to his "good connections."